-- Quarterly NRDA report to Shareholder - By the 31 October and 31 January each year, the NRDA will provide the shareholder a quarterly report against the Sol Key Performance Measures and any other relevant governance or operational matters. - Half Yearly NRDA report to Shareholder - By the end of March each year, the NRDA will provide to the Shareholder a half-yearly report against the Sol Key Performance Measures and comply with the Local Government Act.
-This report will contain unaudited financial information and comply with NZIAS 34. - Annual NRDA balance date is 30 June and the NRDA will provide an Annual report to the shareholder by the 30 September each year - $\circ~$ The Annual report will report against the Sol Key Performance Measures and comply with sections 67, 68 and 69 of the Local Government Act and the Companies Act. - \circ This report will include audited Financial Statements and comply with NZIAS 34.
+- By the end of March each year, the NRDA will provide to the Shareholder a half-yearly report against the Sol Key Performance Measures and comply with the Local Government Act. - This report will contain unaudited financial information and comply with NZIAS 34. - Annual NRDA balance date is 30 June and the NRDA will provide an Annual report to the shareholder by the 30 September each year - The Annual report will report against the Sol Key Performance Measures and comply with sections 67, 68 and 69 of the Local Government Act and the Companies Act. - o This report will include audited Financial Statements and comply with NZIAS 34.